7 Amazing Tea and Honey Combinations

 Honey and Rooibos Tea

-Tea lovers consider Rooibos an herbal beverage instead of a true tea, as it comes from the Aspalathus linearis plant instead of the traditional Camellia sinensis.
-Despite this difference, Rooibos leaves often undergo a lengthy fermentation process, keeping it on the darker red end of the oxidation spectrum.
+Rooibos, sometimes known as red tea, is considered an herbal beverage as it comes from the Aspalathus linearis plant instead of the traditional Camellia sinensis.
 Rooibos is a neutral tea with a sweet, nutty flavor accompanied by hints of vanilla and cinnamon.
 Pair it with a citrus honey like Orange Blossom or a spiced honey like Gallberry or Meadowfoam to accentuate flavors of cinnamon and vanilla, respectively.

 Honey and Jasmine Tea